-Named after one of its popular politicians, Mississippi’s Percy Quin State Park is a pleasant outdoor park encompassing 1,700 acres just a short distance from McComb in Pike County.
+Named after one of its popular politicians, Mississippi’s Percy Quin State Park is a pleasant outdoor park encompassing 1,700 acres just a short distance from McComb, in Pike County.
 Established in 1935, this is one of the nine parks in the state that remind us of the tremendous developmental efforts of the Civilian Corporation Corps during the Great Depression.
+But you're in for more than just history when you visit Percy Quin.
 The 490-acre Lake Tangipahoa built inside the park steals the spotlight with its panoramic beauty and immense opportunities of leisure and recreation in the form of boating, water-skiing, and fishing.
 Other exciting options include picnic spots, a swimming pool, playgrounds, tennis courts, and a game room.
-A golf course called Quail Hollow spanning 6,754 yards is also part of the park.
-The park also features a chapel and a conference room.
-The of this gorgeous scenery is characterized by majestic loblolly pine and magnolia trees, rolling hills, and fragrant flowers.
+A golf course called Quail Hollow spanning 6,754 yards is also part of the park, as is a chapel and a conference room.
+The landscape of this gorgeous scenery is characterized by majestic loblolly pine and magnolia trees, rolling hills, and fragrant flowers.

 RV camping at Percy Quin is delightful and satisfying, all thanks to its full hookup sites across the breathtaking views of Lake Tangipahoa.
-Plus, they offer lots of other excellent amenities.
-So what are you waiting for?
-Schedule an RV camping vacation to Percy Quin State Park.
+Plus, the park offers lots of other excellent amenities.
+So, what are you waiting for?
+Schedule an RV camping vacation to Percy Quin State Park and soak up all the natural beauty and outdoor recreation it has to offer.

 RV Rentals in Percy Quin State Park